 1. Access Windows system settings.

 On the left, click on For developers and enable Developer mode.
-Click Yes on message box.
+Click Yes on the message box.

 3. Now access Control Panel and click on Programs.